Monkbreh/MHFU-Texture-Port/README.md

 # MHFU-iOS-Gui-Texture-Port
 Ports the gui textures from the iOS release of mhfu to the psp release

 I ripped the textures along time ago and had them a for awhile so i decided to just port them over.
-(I was probably lazy cause the textures had horrible artifacting for some reason)
+(I was probably lazy cause the textures had horrible artifacting that needed fixing)

 Languages and button layouts are included.